sWallyx/macvendorupdate/README.md

 ## Requisites

 The application is made for Python 3 or higher.
-The installation script will make sure everything is ready, it will install all the packages on a virtual enviroment.
+The installation script will make sure everything is ready, it will install all the packages on a virtual environment.

 ## How to install